-The Bosch logo appears on the display, followed by the selection list for the types of heating.
+All touch fields light up red.
+The Bosch logo appears on the display, and then the first heating type in the selection list.

-Note: In the basic settings, you can specify which operating mode should appear after the appliance is switched on. \rightarrow "Basic settings" on page 21
+Note: In the basic settings, you can specify which operating mode should appear after the appliance is switched on. $\rightarrow$ "Basic settings" on page 20